yuxiaoli/starship-prompt-mono/README.md

 # Run the shell with starship support.
 ```

+## Notes

+### Using with xonsh

+Use starship-prompt-mono with xonsh via [xontrib-prompt-starship](https://github.com/anki-code/xontrib-prompt-starship).

 ## Credits

 * [xontrib-prompt-bar](https://github.com/anki-code/xontrib-prompt-bar) - The bar prompt for xonsh shell with customizable sections and Starship support.